Skip to content

 The “Silence, Brand!” meme is a joke about how brands or companies on social media are trying to be socially engaged, relatable, friendly, or funny to get users' attention and promote themselves, their products, and services.

-For many social media users, it seems to be inauthentic and, most of the time, annoying.
-And that’s when they post the “silence, brand!” meme, and the #silencebrand hashtag started to be used.
+For many social media users, it seems inauthentic and, most of the time, annoying.
+And that’s when they post the "silence, brand!" meme, and the #silencebrand hashtag started to be used.

 The meme tries to show companies that users see the possible false intentions behind the coolness, friendly tone, environmental concern, or social engagement.
 For them, brands are using these messages to promote themselves.